adaptris/interlok-docs-legacy/pages/cookbook/cookbook-json-transform.md

 summary: Using the JSON packge to perform JSON/XML and JSON to JSON transformations
 ---

+{% include important.html content="in 3.8.0; adp-json and adp-simple-csv were renamed to interlok-json and interlok-csv respectively" %}

-The [adp-json][] optional package handles JSON documents within the framework.
+The [interlok-json][] optional package handles JSON documents within the framework.
 It supports the majority of operations that are available for XML within the base packages.
 It is included as an optional package because it introduces a significant number of additional dependencies.
 The key features are described here; some JSON specific implementations are also available to support other services such as [jdbc-json-first-resultset-output][] for [jdbc-data-query-service][]; [routing-json-path-syntax-identifier][] for [syntax-routing-service][]; [json-array-splitter][], [json-path-splitter][] as a [MessageSplitter][] implementation.

 ## JSON Path ##